get it on google playCreated with Sketch.

 • Mobile apps

-If you think JavaScript might be the way to go, we believe you made the right choice.
-With Mimo, we created an easy and fun introduction into web development, which includes HTML, CSS, and JavaScript to get you to results as fast as possible and understand what is JavaScript used for.
-If you want to build your first website in less than 15 minutes, go try it out!
+If you think JavaScript might be the way to go, we believe you’ve made the right choice.
+At Mimo, we’ve created a great career path focusing on web development, which includes HTML, CSS, and JavaScript to get you to job readiness as fast as possible.
+Go try it out!

 Are you still till unsure if it’s the right language for you?
 Then have a look at our post on Learn to Code: Where to Start and Which Language to Learn?.